kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

     allowCreateNamespace: true
     parameters:
       ingressClassName: nginx
-      url: # TBD
+      fqdn: # TBD
     values: |
       ingress:
         enabled: true
         className: {{ .Parameters.ingressClassName }}
         hosts:
-          - host: {{ .Parameters.url }}
+          - host: {{ .Parameters.fqdn }}
             paths:
               - path: /
                 pathType: ImplementationSpecific

 ```

 - A component has a `name` and a `version`attributes.
-Note that the version of the component is not linked to the version of the
+Note that the version of the component is not related to the version of the
 referenced Helm chart.

 - The `source` sub-element references the Helm chart that will be deployed.
 The version of this chart can be specified